+To respond to funding or other support requests relating to an ancillary study, proposing investigators may request a letter of support from the Network.
 Letters of support are generally developed in support of ancillary study requests, as described in Section 15; however, any grant application related to IMPAACT requiring a letter of support should follow the procedures described in this section.
-These procedures will support the timely submission of requests for letters of support for IMPAACT-related grant applications, track which proposals the Network has committed to, and preclude the Network from obligating itself to participate in studies that do not have adequate budgetary support.
+These procedures will facilitate the timely submission of requests for letters of support for IMPAACT-related grant applications, track proposals to which the Network has committed, and preclude the Network from obligating itself to participate in studies that do not have adequate budgetary support.

 Investigators are responsible for submitting requests for letters of support to the Network by emailing IMPAACT.capsubmssions@fstrf.org at least six weeks ahead of the grant application deadline.
 Submitted materials should include a cover letter or message, draft letter of support, copy of the specific aims of the grant, budget justification, and draft budget.
-Investigators should also indicate the mechanism through which they plan to submit the proposal for IMPAACT review (e.g., proposal included in approved protocol as an exploratory objective, a New Work Concept Sheet, Data Analysis Concept Sheet, or a Data Request).
+Investigators should also indicate the mechanism through which they plan to submit the proposal for IMPAACT review (e.g., proposal included in approved protocol as an exploratory objective, a New Work Concept Sheet [NWCS], Data Analysis Concept Sheet [DACS], or a Data Request [DR]); see Section 15 for more details regarding proposal mechanisms.

 For letters of support involving an IMPAACT protocol that is not yet concluded, the Operations Center shares the submitted materials with the relevant protocol chairs for review and comment.
 The relevant protocol chairs or designees review the submitted materials and send comments to the Operations Center within seven days of receipt.
-If they do not comment within the 7-day period, they forfeit the right to comment on the proposal.
+If they do not comment within the seven-day period, they forfeit the right to comment on the proposal.
 Chairs should review the submitted materials to determine whether:

-- The proposed research is already being addressed - Any potential negative impact on ongoing protocol data analyses or specimen use priorities - If specimens are requested, the proposed research falls within the general research usage of stored specimens under which participants have consented
+- The proposed research is already being addressed - If there may be potential negative impacts on ongoing protocol data analyses or specimen use priorities - If specimens are requested, the proposed research falls within the general research usage of stored specimens under which participants have consented

-The MOG, or Network chair and SDMC principal investigator (PI) on behalf of the MOG, reviews the submitted materials.
+The MOG, or Network chair and SDMC PI on behalf of the MOG, reviews the submitted materials.
 If specimens are requested, the LC PI may also review.
 The Network chair reviews for alignment with IMPAACT Network priorities and the SDMC PI reviews for resource needs, e.g., time estimate for preparation of data and/or specimen requests.
 If substantial resources are requested, support for the SDMC will be required in the grant application.
 If approved, the Operations Center will finalize the letter of support for the grant applicant.
 If not approved, the Operations Center will inform the investigator(s).